maxutility2011/ezLiveStreaming/README.md

 ```
 If the new channel is up and running, you should see the following worker processes running:
-- worker_app: long-living daemon process for worker and live job management
+- worker_app: a long-living daemon process for worker and live job management
-- worker_transcoder: a one per job process for coordinating live media ingesting, transcoding, packaging and stream file upload
+- worker_transcoder: an one per job process for coordinating live media ingesting, transcoding, packaging and stream file upload
 - packager (Shaka packager): the live media packager
 - ffmpeg: the live media transcoder
 - start_iftop.sh (iftop and awk): monitoring ingress bandwidth usage